ttsukagoshi/axe-scan/README.md

 ```
 axe-scan config [options]
 ```

+> This section handles the usage of the `config` command.
+See [Configuring axe-scan](#configuring-axe-scan) section for more details on the respective configuration items.

 Check the valid axe-scan settings.
 When used with the `--change-value` option, it will modify the axe-scan setting to the local `./axe-scan.config.json` file.
 Returns an error if local `axe-scan.config.json` does not exist and encourages the user to run `axe-scan init` first. <!--Returns another error if the designated key/value does not match the predefined key/value sets.-->